List in a dart programming is the growable list of elements.

-This post shows you multiple ways of iterating a list of objects in Dart and flutter programming.
+This post presents various methods for iterating through a List of objects in Dart and Flutter programming.

-There are multiple ways to iterate a List in Dart.
+There are multiple approaches to iterate through a List in Dart.

-This is a basic normal for loop, which every programming language provides.
-It assigns index=0 and iterates each element until the list.length condition is met.
+This is a fundamental for loop, commonly found in most programming languages.
+It initializes the index to 0 and iterates through each element until the condition list.length is met.

 void main() {